-Depending on materials and processes being used, humans may not even be able to approach the production line to take manual measurements.
+Depending on the materials and processes being used, humans may not even be able to approach the production line to take manual measurements.
 This is particularly evident in automated production lines with rapid transfer of products from one station to the next.

 Evolution in contact angle measurement technology has facilitated greater flexibility for taking contact angle measurements near to action and directly on the production floor.
-The Surface Analyst line of products have been designed to address all of the limiting factors of an NRL-type goniometer to create easy-to-use technology specifically intended for real-time measurement and control of manufacturing.
-The Surface Analyst product line includes handheld, portable devices that allow operators to measure contact angle throughout the production line.
+The Surface Analyst line of products has been designed to address all of the limiting factors of an NRL-type goniometer to create easy-to-use technology specifically intended for real-time measurement and control of manufacturing.
+The Surface Analyst product line includes handheld, portable devices that allow operators to measure contact angles throughout the production line.
 The Surface Analyst product line also includes automated, in-line equipment for high-speed manufacturing applications.

 Additional information comparing traditional benchtop goniometers with the newest Surface Analyst technology can be found in this article.